 MUS 1080, 3080.
 Performance Laboratory.
 A recital class comprised primarily of weekly general student recitals, junior and senior music degree recitals, ensemble presentations, and faculty and guest artist programs.
 Required of all music majors for a minimum of seven semesters.
-Students receive a grade of CR or NC for the course.
 A \$25.00 lab fee is assessed.